Regulatory actions for Oct. 22, 2025

 Oct.
 22, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bone Solutions, Mode Sensors.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Bio Usawa, Cosmo, Gondolabio, GSK, Hoth, Immusoft, Quoin, Torii, Verrica.

 Briefs